 - Tax filing not available in all states

-Wave offers two pricing plans for its payroll service:
+Wave offers six pricing plans for its services, namely:

 1. Automated Payroll